CarbonPackages/Carbon.Pipeline/Readme.md

     - Plugins
 ```

-This ensures that the path that is generated (eg `/_Resources/Static/Packages/(Sites|Plugins)/Your.Package/.../`) will be correctly resolved, removing the sub-folder from the path.
+This ensures that the path that is generated (eg `/_Resources/Static/Packages/(Sites|Plugins)/Your.Package/.../`) will be correctly resolved, removing the subfolder from the path.

 #### PostCSS Plugins